 Repeaters & Nets Reference

-In the beginning, (you know, He is one of us, a Zero) they only had repeaters on the upper half of the 2M band, from 146 – 148.
-It sort of grew out of former usage, .94 a popular simplex freq at first, and then repeaters with a minus 600kc offset.
+In the beginning (you know, He is one of us, a Zero), they only had repeaters on the upper half of the 2M band, from 146 – 148.
+It grew out of former usage, .94, a popular simplex freq at first, and then repeaters with a minus 600kc offset.
 When it came to putting repeaters in the 147 Mc, they decided to go with a plus offset in case there might be some interference with services outside our band.
-(Individual’s Xmtrs are likely to be of lower power and height than a repeater, and thus less likely to cause out of band problems.)
+(Individual’s Xmtrs are likely to be of lower power and height than a repeater and thus less likely to cause out-of-band problems.)

 Tuesday 9:00pm, Prepper’s and Survivalism Information Net

-Then they decided to expand repeaters into the 145 Mc. (late 1970s) Thirty kc channels were first, and even today in this area we have both 15 & 20 kc channels represented in the 145 segment.
+Then, they decided to expand repeaters into the 145 Mc (late 1970s).
+Thirty kc channels were first, and even today, in this area, we have both 15 and 20 kc channels represented in the 145 segment.

 List of some of the Freqs used for Nets in the area